Miguelmargar/flaskproject/README.md

 ## Credits

 ### Media
-- The photos used in this site were obtained from [Pixabay](https://pixabay.com/)
+- The images used in this site were obtained from the images section in [Google search of: disney cars banners](https://google.ie/)
-- The video used on this site belongs to Nat Geo Wild channel on [youtube](https://www.youtube.com/watch?v=WfrG95GyU9U)
+- The images used in the example ads were obtained from the images section in [Google search of: cars](https://google.ie/)

 ### Information
-- The information used to create this site was from a number of sources
-    - Wikipedia webpage on [Hippos](https://en.wikipedia.org/wiki/Hippopotamus) and [Pygmy Hippos](https://en.wikipedia.org/wiki/Pygmy_hippopotamus)
-    - The African Wildlife Foundation [website](http://www.awf.org/wildlife-conservation/hippopotamus)
+- Any information displayed in this website is fictional and aleatory with no resemblance to the real world.
+If any information happens to be real, this is purely coincidential and unintentional.